-There are also some restrictions that have particular application to mental health information (see chapter 6 regarding laws governing the confidentiality of mental health information).
+There are also some restrictions on disclosures to investigators that apply to mental health information.

-While the psychotherapist-patient privilege does not apply to information required to be reported pursuant to the child abuse reporting laws, at least one court has ruled that the privilege continues to apply to information not required to make the report.
+While the psychotherapist-patient privilege does not apply to information required to be reported under the child abuse reporting laws, at least one court has ruled that the privilege applies to any information that is not required to make the report.
 In People v.
-Stritzinger, 34 Cal.3d 505 (1983), the court ruled that while a psychotherapist was required to disclose privileged information in order to make a child abuse report, the psychotherapist should not have disclosed information received after the report was made that did not disclose new incidents of abuse.
+Stritzinger, 34 Cal.3d 505 (1983), the court ruled that while a psychotherapist was required to disclose privileged information in order to make a child abuse report, the psychotherapist should not have disclosed information received after the report was made that did not identify new incidents of abuse.

-In addition, the California Attorney General has stated its view that while the child abuse reporting laws override the Lanterman-Petris-Short confidentiality law for mental health information, it does so only to permit persons to report "what they know or have observed" [65 Ops.Cal.Atty.
-Gen 345, 355 (1982)].
+In addition, the California Attorney General has stated its view that while the child abuse reporting laws override the Lanterman-Petris-Short confidentiality law for mental health information, it does so only to permit persons to report "what they know or have observed" [65 Ops.Cal.
+Atty.Gen 345, 355 (1982)].
 According to the Attorney General's opinion, the reporting law does not give child protection agencies direct access to mental health records and information protected by the Lanterman-Petris-Short Act.
+(See chapter 6 for information about the Lanterman-Petris-Short Act.)

-Similarly, the federal law regarding the confidentiality of substance use disorder program records contains an exception to confidentiality to report suspected child abuse [42 U.S.C.
-Section 290dd-2(e)].
-However, this exception does not permit disclosure of patient records in any legal proceeding that may later arise from the initial child abuse report.
+Similarly, the federal law regarding the confidentiality of federally-funded substance use disorder program records contains an exception to confidentiality in order to allow reporting of suspected child abuse [42 U.S.C.
+Section 290dd-2(e); 42 C.F.R.
+Section 2.12(c)(6)].
+However, this exception does not permit the disclosure of patient records in any legal proceeding that may later arise from the initial child abuse report.
 Records requested for court proceedings may be released only if the requestor has complied with the procedures set forth in the federal regulations that apply to federally-funded substance use disorder programs.
 [42 C.F.R.
-Sections 2.12(c)(12) and 2.61-2.67] (See chapter 6 regarding laws governing the confidentiality of substance use disorder information.)
+Sections 2.12(c)(6) and 2.61-2.65] (See chapter 6 for information about laws governing the confidentiality of substance use disorder information.)